Helpful Gardening Tips

 This tree’s fall foliage display is almost as stunning as its springtime flower display.

-The leaves turn spectacular shades of yellow on most varieties, but on a few varieties, the leaves turn a beautiful reddish-purple.
+The leaves turn spectacular shades of yellow on most varieties, but the leaves turn a beautiful reddish-purple on a few varieties.

 Our redbud seedlings grow about 15-inches annually.
 While they love some shade from the hot afternoon sun, you can plant it in full sun, and it will thrive.
 While it prefers fertile soil, this tree will also grow in moderately poor soil.
 It is an easy option to prune to the shape you want the finished tree to be, and you will love its sturdy limbs.